-Landing radio and TV interviews for your book can be easier than you think.
-Simply write a professional press release, and send it to the right media targets.
-For instance, one of my clients recently lined up a TV spot and 9 radio interviews sending out a single press release – for free!
+Landing radio and TV interviews can be easier than you might think.
+In many cases, it’s as simple as writing a professional press release and emailing it to a targeted list of media producers.
+For example, one of my clients lined up a television appearance and 9 radio interviews by sending out her own press release for free!

 However, obtaining media coverage must be done wisely, because a bad press release can work against you.
-So, here’s some helpful steps to consider when creating a press release to promote your book:
+Follow these five steps when creating a press release:

-The bottom line is that media producers don’t care about your book.
+The bottom line is that media producers don’t care about your book, product, or service.
 Instead, provide them with good ideas for an interview topic.
 Show how your expertise, and the message of your book, relates to current events, such as national headlines, holidays, and recent trends.
-For example, if you’ve got a new book about reducing stress, don’t write a press release that promotes your book.
+For example, if you’re an author with a new book about reducing stress, don’t write a press release that promotes your book.
 Instead, write a press release that explains a little-known fact about stress.
 Then, offer yourself as an expert who can help.

 2. Start off with a statistic.

 Producers love interesting statistics, because they grab people’s attention and encourage them to listen.
 In addition, good stats define you as an expert and enhance your credibility.
 But, make sure your data relates to the show’s average listener.
 For example, an appealing statistic might be “Over 110 million Americans take medication for stress-related causes each week.”
-If you write fiction or don’t have statistics available, consider starting your release with a fascinating, real-life story, such as “Boston woman has a nervous break-down while Christmas shopping.”
+If you’re an author who writes fiction or an organization without any relevant statistics available, consider starting your release with a fascinating, real-life story, such as “Boston woman has a nervous break-down while Christmas shopping.”

 3. Concisely explain your expertise and value.